-Our proprietary ProCellEx platform is being used to manufacture our approved and marketed product, Elelyso®, for the treatment of Gaucher disease.
+Our proprietary ProCellEx platform is being used to manufacture our approved and marketed product, Elelyso[®], for the treatment of Gaucher disease.
 We are also developing, via ProCellEx, a pipeline of products.
 Our clinical development program for pegunigalsidase alfa, or PRX-102, for the potential treatment of Fabry disease is in advanced clinical stages.
-In addition, we are planning to collaborate with SarcoMed with respect to alidornase alfa, or PRX-110, for use in the treatment of any human respiratory disease or condition via inhaled delivery, and we are developing uricase, or PRX-115, for the treatment of refractory gout, PRX-119, a long action DNase I for the treatment of NETs-related diseases, and a number of other product candidates in early and preclinical development.
+In addition, we are developing uricase, or PRX-115, for the treatment of refractory gout, PRX-119, a long action DNase I for the treatment of NETs-related diseases, and a number of other product candidates in early and preclinical development.